mstark/eve_open_api/docs/SearchApi.md

 api_instance = EVEOpenAPI::SearchApi.new

-categories = ["categories_example"] # Array<String> | Type of entities to search for
+categories = ['categories_example'] # Array<String> | Type of entities to search for

-search = "search_example" # String | The string to search on
+search = 'search_example' # String | The string to search on

 opts = {
-  accept_language: "en-us", # String | Language to use in the response
+  accept_language: 'en-us', # String | Language to use in the response
-  datasource: "tranquility", # String | The server name you would like data from
+  datasource: 'tranquility', # String | The server name you would like data from
-  if_none_match: "if_none_match_example", # String | ETag from a previous request.
+  if_none_match: 'if_none_match_example', # String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-  language: "en-us" # String | Language to use in the response, takes precedence over Accept-Language
+  language: 'en-us' # String | Language to use in the response, takes precedence over Accept-Language
   strict: false # BOOLEAN | Whether the search should be a strict match }